 (A) If the applicant requests an extension of time to hold the trainee license beyond the initial two year limitation, the Department may grant an extension to the date of the next regularly scheduled Polygraph Licensing Advisory Committee meeting.
 The applicant will be scheduled to appear at the next committee meeting.
-The applicant will be scheduled to appear at the next committee meeting.
-The applicant will be scheduled to appear at the next committee meeting.
-The applicant will be scheduled to appear at the next committee meeting.
-The applicant will be scheduled to appear at the next committee meeting.
-The applicant will be scheduled to appear at the next committee meeting.
-The applicant trainee.
+The applicant must provide his/her request/justification for the extension, polygraph log, and ten of the last polygraph reports and charts performed by the trainee.
 If just cause is presented, the Polygraph Licensing Advisory Committee may recommend an extension to the Department.